PFranciscoValente/science4cast_topological/README.md

 # science4cast_topological

 Code used for a proposed solution to the Science4Cast competition (https://www.iarai.ac.at/science4cast/), organized by the Institute of Advanced Research in Artificial Intelligence, and an official competition within the 2021 IEEE BigData Cup Challenges.
+The solution was awarded a Special Prize by the organizers.

 In order to run the proposed approach, the following steps must be followed:
 1. run the script "extract_features", to extract the topological features and generate the initial training and evaluation datasets.